minenersGaming/thexmastree/README.md

 # thexmastree

-A Draft for Christmas 2025
+A Draft for Christmas Event 2025
-Made by TUCMC 68

-To implement this on a local device, it is recommended to run this in terminal.
+To implement this on a local device, it is recommended to run this on terminal.
 ```bash
 cd frontend/xmas-tree
 npm run dev
 ```

+Made by TUCMC 68